-(2) Corridors mean corridors and lobbies.
-(3) Accommodation spaces are those used for public spaces, cabins, offices, hospitals, cinemas, games and hobby rooms and similar spaces, excluding corridors, lavatories and pantries containing no cooking appliances.

-(4) Stairways are interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
-In this connection a stairway which is enclosed only at one level is to be regarded as part of the space from which it is not separated by a fire door.
+- 1. The following requirements are to govern application of the table : - (1) Control stations are spaces as defined in Ch 1, 111.
+(A station where the emergency power source is located is not considered.) - Corridors mean corridors and lobbies. - (3) Accommodation spaces are those used for public spaces, cabins, offices, hospitals, cinemas, games and hobby rooms and similar spaces, excluding corridors, lavatories and pantries containing no cooking appliances. - (4) Stairways are interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
+In this connection a stairway which is enclosed only at one level is to be regarded as part of the space from which it is not separated by a fire

-(5) Service spaces (low risk) are lockers, store-rooms and working spaces in which flammable mate-rials are not stored, drying rooms and laundries.
+- (5) Service spaces (low risk) are lockers, store-rooms and working spaces in which flammable materials are not stored, drying rooms and laundries.
+(6) Machinery spaces of Category A are those spaces and trunks to such spaces which contain:

-(6) Machinery spaces of Category A are those spaces and trunks to such spaces which contain : (a) internal combustion machinery used for main propulsion ; or (b) internal combustion machinery used for purpose other than main propulsion where such machinery has in the aggregate a total power output of not less than 375 kW(510PS) ; or (c) any oil-fired boiler or oil fuel unit.

-- (c) any on-fired bolier or on the unit.
-(7) Other machinery spaces are all other machinery spaces than machinery spaces of Category A, containing propelling machinery, boilers, oil fuel units, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilating and air-conditioning machinery and similar spaces, including trunks to such spaces.
+(a) internal combustion machinery used for main propulsion; or (b) internal combustion machinery used for purpose other than main propulsion where such machinery has in the aggregate a total power output of not less than 375 kW(510PS); or (c) any oil-fired boiler or oil fuel unit. - (7) Other machinery spaces are all other machinery spaces than machinery spaces of Category A, containing propelling machinery, boilers, oil fuel units, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilating and air-conditioning machinery and similar spaces, including trunks to such spaces.
 (8) Hazardous areas are areas as defined in Ch 8, 102.
-1. (9) Service spaces (high risk) are lockers, store-rooms and working spaces in which flammable materials are stored calleys, particular cooking appliances, paint rooms, and workshops.
+1. (9) Service spaces (high risk) are lockers, store-rooms and working spaces in which flammable materials are stored callays parties containing cooking appliances, paint rooms, and workshops.

-terials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space.
+- terials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space.

 - (10) Open decks are open deck spaces, excluding hazardous areas.
 (11) Sanitary and similar spaces are communal sanitary facilities such as showers, bath, lavatories, etc., and isolated pantries containing no cooking appliances.
 Sanitary facilities which serve a space and with access only from that space are to be considered a portion of the space in which they are located. - 2.
 Explanation for the subscripts and the marks on the table - (a) Where the space contains an emergency power source or components of an emergency power source adjoining a space containing a ship's service generator or the components of a ship's service generator, the boundary bulkhead or deck between those spaces is to be an "A-60" class division. - (b) Either of the divisions indicated above or below is to be provided in consideration of 201.
 5 (1) and (3). - (c) Where spaces are of the same numerical category and superscript (c) appears, a bulkhead or deck of rating shown in the table is only required when the adjacent spaces are for a different purpose, e.g. in category (9).
-A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-0" bulkhead. - (d) Bulkheads separating the navigating bridge, chartroom and radio room from each other may be an "B-0" rating.
+A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-O" bulkhead. - (d) Bulkheads separating the navigating bridge, chartroom and radio room from each other may be an "B-0" rating.
 Where an asterisk " \ " appears in the table, the division is required to be of steel or equivalent material but not required to be of "A" class standard.

 Where " " appears in the table, the division need not be of "A", "B" nor "C" class divisions.